 My two favorite crowdfunded REITs are Streitwise and Fundrise.
 Both allow non-accredited investors to invest, unlike many real estate crowdfunding companies.
-Streitwise specializes in commercial real estate, mostly office buildings and mixed-use properties in “non-gateway markets” (read: second-tier cities like Austin and Nashville, rather than the New Yorks and San Franciscos of the country).
+Streitwise specializes in commercial real estate, specifically office buildings and mixed-use properties in “non-gateway markets” (read: second-tier cities like Indianapolis and St. Louis, rather than the New Yorks and San Franciscos of the country).
 They’ve paid out 8-10% dividend yields every year since inception.

-Fundrise specializes in residential apartment buildings.
+Fundrise specializes in residential apartment buildings, although they also own some commercial properties and single-family rental properties.
 You can choose between several REITs, some more dividend-oriented and others more growth-oriented.
 In addition to owning properties directly, they also lend money against real estate for even more diversification.

 For full disclosure, I own shares in both, and have been largely happy with them.
-Fundrise still allows you to invest with less than $1,000, although Streitwise recently raised their minimum investment from $1,000 to $5,000.
-On the plus side, they maintained their 8%+ dividends throughout the coronavirus pandemic — a time when most commercial real estate struggled.
-They also now allow you to invest in cryptocurrencies as well cash transfers.
+Fundrise lets you invest with just $10, although Streitwise recently raised their minimum investment to $5,000.
+On the plus side, Streitwise maintained their 8%+ dividends throughout the coronavirus pandemic — a time when most commercial real estate struggled.
+They also now allow you to invest via cryptocurrencies in addition to cash transfers.

 3. Real Estate Crowdfunding: Loans

 Some crowdfunding companies offer a different model, investing in real estate-secured debt rather than property ownership.